rails/spring/README.md

 The following commands are shipped by default.

-Custom commands can be specified in `config/spring.rb`.
+Custom commands can be specified in Spring config file.
 See [`lib/spring/commands.rb`](https://github.com/jonleighton/spring/blob/master/lib/spring/commands.rb) for examples.